hannybear88/-Project-2-EV-Charge-N-Go/README.md

 - duration
 - rendering registration
 - correct station id wasn't showing
+- google map API key - has to appear in html, not in dotenv (apply for restricting api key)
+-

 ## Successes

-- Connecting Google API to application
+- Connecting Google Maps API to application
 - Connecting the logged in user to their reservations while also displaying station information
 - Having various icon types for different plug in and level type chargers registered
 - Defining the flow and linkages between the various stages
 - Connecting the station registration

+## Demo

 Screenshots of application usage along with links to deployed site below.